Undertake Horticultural Production Techniques - Outdoors

 Topic Overview

-The City & Guilds Level 3 Diploma in Horticulture is a comprehensive vocational qualification designed for individuals seeking advanced knowledge and practical skills in horticulture.
-This diploma covers a wide range of topics including plant science, soil management, pest and disease control, landscape construction, and business management.
-It is ideal for those aiming to become professional horticulturists, garden designers, or managers in the horticulture industry.
+The City & Guilds Level 3 90-Credit Diploma in Horticulture is a comprehensive vocational qualification designed for students aiming to build a career in professional horticulture.
+It covers a wide range of practical and theoretical topics, including plant science, soil management, plant health, and landscape construction.
+This diploma is equivalent to 1.5 A-levels and provides a solid foundation for further study or direct entry into the horticulture industry.

 Key Concepts